praglbh/happiness-index-model/README.md

 # happiness-index-model
-Using Linear Regression algorithm to predict happiness index across the golbe
+Using Linear Regression algorithm to predict happiness index across the globe